Catch That Kid: Plot

-Molly arrives at the bank and Brisbane accuses her system of being useless and fires a Phillips family friend and bank employee Hartmann (John Carroll Lynch).
-Brisbane's guest Francois Nuffaut (Françios Giroday) apologizes to Molly and redirects the blame onto Brisbane for throwing a party at the bank before the security system was operable.
+Molly arrives at the bank and Brisbane accuses her system of being useless and fires a Phillips family friend and bank employee Hartmann.
+Brisbane's guest Francois Nuffaut apologizes to Molly and redirects the blame onto Brisbane for throwing a party at the bank before the security system was operable.

 Gus and Austin find out that Maddy played them after seeing each other's necklaces and leave her, but the trio reunites during a police chase and evades them successfully.

 Maddy and her friends go to the hospital with the money to pay for the surgery, but Molly realizes who the thieves are (through the amount they stole being equal to that of surgery costs and the climbing gear Maddy left in the vault) and intercepts them.
 Molly realizes her daughter was only doing what she thought was right for her father and does a cover-up by telling the bank executives that the robbery was an unplanned test she performed as chief of security.
 As they leave, reporters outside the hospital give the public the full story.

-Molly forgives Maddy for her actions, the public and the news studio sympathizes with the Phillips family and donates money for Tom's surgery, Brisbane is fired, and Hartmann is promoted to bank president and gives them the loan.
+Molly forgives Maddy for her actions.
+The public and the news studio sympathize with the Phillips family and donate money for Tom's surgery.
+Brisbane is fired; Hartmann is promoted to bank president and gives them the loan.

 Three months later, Tom has recovered from the surgery.
-Maddy, Gus, and Austin continue to argue about who will be a better boyfriend for Maddy.
+Maddy, Gus, and Austin continue to argue playfully about who will be a better boyfriend for Maddy.

 Cast

 Production

-Mara Wilson revealed she auditioned for the role of Maddy Phillips, despite knowing she was too old for the role, in an 2016 article written by the actress for The Guardian.
+Mara Wilson revealed she auditioned for the role of Maddy Phillips, despite knowing she was too old for the role, in a 2016 article written by the actress for The Guardian.

 Reception

 Box office

-Catch That Kid opened at #6 in the weekend of February 6, 2004 raking in $5.8 million in its first opening weekend.
+Catch That Kid opened at #6 in the weekend of February 6, 2004, raking in $5.8 million in its first opening weekend.
 The film spent two weeks at the U.S. box office top ten.
 The film made $16.7 million in the United States and $226,963 in other countries for a worldwide total of $16.9 million, against a budget of $12 million.